IBM/universal-connectors/README.md

 ### Enabling Load Balancing and Fail-over
 Using the given out-of-the-box mechanisms in both GDP and GI might implicate distribution of the whole set of ingested events to each of the Guardium instances (i.e., Guardium Collectors and Univer***REMOVED***l Connector Pods respectively) in the set, causing duplications and redundant event processing.
 To properly avoid this fallback default behavior, these mechanisms are to be configured as part of the input scope of the installed Connector's configuration file[^6].
 This is configurable via both pull and push methods.
-Note that the push method requires configuring the master Univer***REMOVED***l Connector instance that will function as the leader of the set of instances and hold the responsibility of load balancing the events over the set.
+Note that the push method on GDP requires configuring the full set of Collectors as part of the ***REMOVED***id input scope.
+For detailed information regarding each plug-in, check the [Available Plug-ins](/docs/available_plugins.md) page.